 Certainly, you can also use your agricultural economics background to work and contribute time and expertise to farms and related cooperative organizations.
 The latest investments in infrastructure will need qualified folk to see the work done right.
 The first Secretary of Agriculture, Henry Wallace, defined this vision of balancing the benefit of organized and well-educated farmers facing the dusty depths of the Great Depression: “What we must understand is that the industries, processes, and inventions created by modern science can be used either to subjugate or liberate.
 The choice is up to us.”
 Here we offer a list of such choice:

 1. Agribusiness Consultant

 As an agribusiness consultant, you’ll be expected to use both your technical and business expertise to provide professional advice about the use and management of agricultural land.
-You may spend your days defining business strategies and working through financial issues with agricultural landowners, or you may choose to specialize in a specific area such as crop rotation, forestry consultancy or pollution control.
-Ultimately, your goal is to offer advice that will create the perfect balance of commercial viability and the sustainable development of agricultural land.
-You’ll find employment through the government, agencies that are devoted to agricultural development and commercial farms.
+You may spend your days defining business strategies and working through financial issues with agricultural landowners, or you may choose to specialize in a specific area such as crop rotation, forestry consultancy, or pollution control.
+Ultimately, your goal is to offer advice that will create the perfect balance of commercial viability and sustainable agricultural land development.
+You’ll find employment through the government, agencies devoted to agricultural development, and commercial farms.

 2. Agricultural Loan Officer